rchdlee/MVT_helper/README.md

 9. Type event notes here.
 10. Delete currently selected event (No undo)
 11. Video time scroll
 12. Zoom timeline in/out.
 R = reset zoom.
-Zoom can also be controlled by clicking the `+` or `-` buttons, or by scrolling up/down
+Zoom can also be controlled by clicking the `+` or `-` keys, or by scrolling up/down
 13. The annotator timeline.
 Mark all video events here.
 The mouse ID's you entered at the start screen should each have their own row.
 The (temporary) "Stats" row can be used to make a screenshot of calibration squares and to mark first mouse in/last mouse out
 14. Example void event with measure time (blue)
 15. Currently selected event (has circular handle on event marker)